 \( \eqalign{ E_{pk}(m_{1}) \cdot E_{pk}(m_{2}) \: mod \: n &= m_{1}^{e} \cdot m_{2}^{e} \: mod \: n &&(\mbox{exponent rule}) \\ &= (m_{1} \cdot m_{2})^{e} \: mod \: n \\ &= E_{pk}(m_{1} \cdot m_{2} \: mod \: n) } \)

-i.e. multiplying two ciphertexts is the same as multiplying the two corresponding plaintexts.
-RSA is partially homomorphic and not fully homomorphic because it's only multiplication that have this property (and not addition).
+In other words, multiplying two ciphertexts is equivalent to multiplying the two corresponding plaintexts.
+RSA is partially homomorphic, not fully homomorphic, because only multiplication has this property (and not addition).

 Key creation | |